-7.6.7 The expected effect, potential risk, and responsive measures of merger:
+- 7.6.7 The expected effect, potential risk, and responsive measures of merger:

-The company's did not have any merger conducted in 2020 and up to the date of the annual report printed.

-7.6.8 The expected effect, potential risk, and responsive measures of plant expansion:
+The companies did not have any merger conducted in 2021 and up to the date of the annual report printed. - 7.6.8 The expected effect, potential risk, and responsive measures of plant expansion:

-The company's did not have any plant expansion in 2020 and up to the date of the annual report printed.

-- 7.6.9 The risk due to concentration of procurements and sales and the responsive measures: - a.
-The risk due to concentration of procurements and the responsive measures:

-The main raw materials of the company's products include batteries, steel sheets, transformers, semiconductor electronic components, etc. Due to the large number of suppliers, the purchase amount and proportion of each manufacturer will not be too high or excessively dependent, so there is no excessive concentration of purchases Risk.
-In order to maintain flexibility in the bargaining of raw material prices, the company has not forced to sign long-term supply contracts with suppliers, but in terms of major raw materials, it maintains the supply of several suppliers, and the company and each supplier All maintain a long-term good cooperative relationship to ensure the stability of the supply source.

-b.
-The risk due to concentration of sales and the responsive measures:

-The company's main sales target is branded customers and agency distributors all over the world.
+The companies did not have any plant expansion in 2021 and up to the date of the annual report printed. - 7.6.9 The risk due to concentration of procurements and sales and the responsive measures: - a.
+The risk due to concentration of procurements and the responsive measures: - The main raw materials of products include batteries, steel sheets, transformers, semiconductor electronic components, etc. Due to the large number of suppliers, the purchase amount and proportion of each manufacturer will not be too high or excessively dependent, so there is no excessive concentration of purchases Risk.
+In order to maintain flexibility in the bargaining of raw material prices, the company has not forced to sign long-term supply contracts with suppliers, but in terms of major raw materials, it maintains the supply of several suppliers, and the company and each supplier All maintain a long-term good cooperative relationship to ensure the stability of the supply source. - b.
+The risk due to concentration of sales and the responsive measures: - The company's main sales target is branded customers and agency distributors all over the world.
 However, under the trend of global corporate mergers and acquisitions, there is indeed a trend of centralized sales; this trend will make the company face production and revenue vulnerable to a small number of customers.
 And face greater price pressure.
 The Company has adopted product diversification and actively expanded its response to emerging markets.
-It will tend to diversify the products, customers, and regional combinations that are shipped to prevent the risk of excessive sales concentration.

-7.6.10 The impact of massive stock transfer or change by directors, supervisors, and shareholders with over 10% shareholding, the risk, and the responsive measures:

-There was not any massive stock transfer or change by directors, and shareholders with over 10% shareholding in 2020 and up to the date of the annual report printed.
+It will tend to diversify the products, customers, and regional combinations that are shipped to prevent the risk of excessive sales concentration. - 7.6.10 The impact of massive stock transfer or change by directors, supervisors, and shareholders with over 10% shareholding, the risk, and the responsive measures: - There was not any massive stock transfer or change by directors, and shareholders with over 10% shareholding in 2021 and up to the date of the annual report printed. - 7.6.11 The impact of right to operation changes on the company, the risk, and the responsive measures:

-7.6.11 The impact of right to operation change on the company, the risk, and the responsive measures: No right changed on the company up to the date of the annual report printed so N/A for the issue.
+No right changed on the company up to the date of the annual report printed so N/A for the issue.